my-language-skills/all-in-one-metadata/README.md

 Pressbooks-metadata, extends the functionality of Pressbooks and gives you the flexibility to add more metadata in your books, taking advantage of the LRMI schema markup.

+You can see the schema properties that we use [here](https://github.com/Books4Languages/pressbooks-metadata/blob/master/pressbooks-metadata/SchemaUsed.md)

 ## Installation

 1. Clone (or copy) this repository to the `/wp-content/plugins/` directory